yixuanw99/LUCY-test/README.md

 # LUCY-test Project

-This project consists of a Vue.js frontend and a FastAPI backend for epigenetic age report generation.
+This project consists of a Vue.js frontend and a FastAPI backend for epigenetic age report generation and analysis.

 ## Project Structure